Kings of Israel #3

 Mat 26:41 Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak.

 Lam 4:12 The kings of the earth, and all the inhabitants of the world, would not have believed that the adversary and the enemy should have entered into the gates of Jerusalem.

 When Jeroboam abandoned the commandments regarding the conduct of worship and sacrifices, all the priests and Levites left Israel and went to Judah.
-This too was caused by the Lord and became a great blessing to Judah and an immature king Rehoboam.
+This too was caused of the Lord and became a great blessing to Judah and a immature king Rehoboam.

 2Ch 11:13 And the priests and the Levites that were in all Israel resorted to him out of all their coasts.

 2Ch 11:14 For the Levites left their suburbs and their possession, and came to Judah and Jerusalem: for Jeroboam and his sons had cast them off from executing the priest’s office unto the LORD:

 2Ch 11:15 And he ordained him priests for the high places, and for the devils, and for the calves which he had made.